elixir-cloud-aai/cloud-components/apps/documentation/docs/design/components/details.md

 ### Events

-The component emits a custom event named `ecc-utils-button-key-click` when a button with specific key is clicked.
-The event provides information about the clicked button, such as its key and name.
+The component triggers a custom event, named `ecc-utils-button-click`, upon clicking a button with a specific `key`.
+This event conveys details about the clicked button, including its `key` and `index`.
+The app-author is expected to fire the event based on the key provided in the `buttons` prop to the element.
+This action is intended to activate the corresponding button associated with the specified key.

 #### Event Payload